PlatformStories/gbdx-notebook/README.md

 # gbdx-notebook

+** This repository is not maintained.
+For a hosted notebook environment, please visit [https://notebooks.geobigdata.io](https://notebooks.geobigdata.io)**

 A GBDX notebook server in Docker.
 Is is based on the [Jupyter Notebook Scientific Python Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) and also includes packages for local prototyping with geospatial raster data and launching workflows on GBDX (gdal, rasterio, protogen, gdbxtools).